kshru9/inffecto/README.md

 # Inffecto : lets fight COVID
 ## Brief
 Inffecto aims to provide support to users in the lockdown period.
 During these difficult times, maintaining habits is not an easy task.
 A lot of people feel insecure about their health and daily routines.
-It proivdes current situation and helps them in maintaining their daily habits.
+It proivdes support to them and helps them in maintaining their daily habits.
 It also provides a rating that tells how vulnerable the user is to virus spread.

 ## Features/Components
  - **Dashboard**: